Go Ad-Free

 Is Chocolate Health Food Now?

 Americans have a strong Puritan ethic.
-They figure that if it hurts or tastes bad it must be good for you.
+They figure that if it hurts or tastes bad it must be good for you–and vice versa.
 That may partially explain the earnest embrace of prohibitions in our quest for good health.
+It would come as a shock to discover that chocolate might be good for you.
+Is chocolate health food?

-For decades people in the U.S. have been told to cut back on fat and cholesterol.
-That translated into limitations on eggs, butter, and treats like chocolate.
+For decades, people in the U.S. were told to cut back on fat and cholesterol.
+That translated into limitations on eggs, butter, and, of course, treats like chocolate.

 The French, on the other hand, are more interested in moderation as the path to good health.
 They never traded in butter for margarine or gave up on eggs.
 They drink wine with their meals and appreciate good chocolate.
 Their heart attack statistics have always been lower than Americans’.

-A team of nutrition experts from the Harvard School of Public Health recently reviewed the extensive research on chocolate and cocoa flavonoids (Journal of Nutrition, Nov.
+This is hardly the first study to conclude that cocoa flavanols may offer some health benefits.
+Back in 2011, a team of nutrition experts from the Harvard School of Public Health reviewed the extensive research on chocolate and cocoa flavonoids (Journal of Nutrition, Nov.
 2011).
 These antioxidant plant compounds have many beneficial physiological effects on humans.

 Researchers became interested in cocoa and its compounds after anthropologists reported on Caribbean people called the Kuna.
 On their native islands off the coast of Panama, the Kuna have admirably low blood pressure even into old age.
 They rarely experience heart attacks or strokes.
 Once they move to the Panamanian mainland, however, the Kuna are just as likely as other people to die of cardiovascular causes.